Ascrod/readerview/README.md

 * Images may be shown or hidden using a button on the toolbar.
 * The Reader button is now a movable toolbar button.
 (If you wish to see the Reader Mode button in the URL bar as it is in Firefox, you can set the `extensions.reader.location.urlbar` preference in `about:config` to `true`.)
+* Options for automatically opening a link in Reader View are available on the context menu.
+(If the page is not compatible with Reader View, Reader View will not activate.)
 * The keyboard shortcut may be disabled by setting the `extensions.reader.hotkey.enabled` preference in `about:config` to `false`.

 Several features in the Firefox version are not included in this add-on: